-Today, we’ll be looking into eating coffee beans, what the pro and cons are, what you should consider, and even throw in some ideas that can help make the experience more palatable.
+Today, we’ll be looking into eating coffee beans, what the pro and cons are, what you should consider before doing so and even throw in some ideas that can help make the experience more enjoyable.

 Coffee Bean Basics